ladybirdweb/faveo-languages/README.md

+#How to edit existing language and add new language in Faveo?

-﻿Both Faveo Web and mobile apps are multilingual and already translated into multiple languages and can further be translated into more languages.
+Both Faveo Web and mobile apps are multilingual and already translated into multiple languages and can further be translated into more languages.

 There are two scenarios
 - Some English words are not translated into a specific language